What is LAFCo?

 No. School districts fall under their own section of State law.
 School district boundaries are overseen by a committee on school district organization in each county.

 Humboldt LAFCo is composed of seven regular commissioners: two county supervisorial members, two city council members, two special district members, and one public member.
 Commission members serve four-year terms.
 There is also one alternate member for each of the four classifications.
 The Commission employs its own staff, an Executive Officer and Administrator.

 When and where does LAFCo meet?

-LAFCo meetings are scheduled every other month on the third Wednesday at 9:00 a.m. in the Humboldt County Board of Supervisors' Chambers, Humboldt County Courthouse, 825 Fifth Street, Eureka.
+LAFCo meetings are scheduled every other month on the third Wednesday at 9:00 a.m. in the Board of Supervisors Chamber, Humboldt County Courthouse, 825 Fifth Street, Eureka.

 Are LAFCos subject to the Brown Act and the Political Reform Act?

 Yes.
-LAFCo's members are subject to the same laws and restrictions that apply to all locally elected officials with respect to ensuring all actions are taken openly with full disclosure to the public as well as filing standard financial disclosure statements annually with the California Fair Political Practices Commission.
+LAFCo’s members are subject to the same laws and restrictions that apply to all locally elected officials.
+This includes ensuring all actions are taken openly with full public disclosure as well as filing standard financial disclosure statements annually with the California Fair Political Practices Commission.